 A good number of baby wipe packages will say that they are safe to be flushed down the toilet.
 While this may be a convenient solution, most plumbing experts argue there is no such thing as a flushable wipe.
 Wipes do not break down when exposed to water.
 This means they can clump and build up in your drains and septic tank (if your home has one).
 It is important to dispose of wipes in the trash can.

-If you ever find yourself with a stubborn clogged drain, contact our team at Nuckols Plumbing & Gas, LLC by calling (804) 214-2077 or contact us online!
+If you ever find yourself with a stubborn clogged drain, contact our team at Nuckols Plumbing, Heating & Cooling by calling (804) 214-2077 or contact us online!
 We are here to ensure all of your pipes are working properly.